ABC Canoeing Complete Beginner Weekend

 Located in the beautiful Kootenays, this 39km long lake is surrounded by scenic mountains.
 Over 5 days (including driving), we'll paddle along the west bank in Valhalla Provincial Park and enjoy beach camping only accessible by water.
 Stunning waterfalls and hiking opportunities will add more variety to this paddling trip.
 Prerequisite: Canoeing A or equivalent.
 Includes: guide, all canoe/group camping gear.

-Upper Milk River, AB
+South Saskatchewan River, AB

 The South Saskatchewan River is a beautiful prairie river with deep valley walls and badland scenery.
 We will be doing a stretch near Medicine Hat and it is a fantastic trip to view wildlife and birds.
 You will have the opportunity to hike or just relax at each campsite.
 We will paddle through Prairie Coulees Natural Area and random camp along the river.
 This trip is for those who want to learn & develop trip planning & canoe handling skills in a calm river situation.